 For a points bonus, you can try log rolling.
 There’s a trick to jumping out of your dinghy and on to the wood; a timer will appear, and if you stay afloat long enough the points are yours.

 PACK FACT: We’re not kidding about that insanely hummable soundtrack.
-It’s by the late Russell Lieblich, whose was one of the pioneers of music/rhythm oriented gameplay.
-He did a lot of stuff on the NES, but never got to see the sort of incredible scores on the current gen of consoles: he died in New York in 2005.
+It’s by the late Russell Lieblich, who was one of the pioneers of music/rhythm oriented game play.
+He did a lot of stuff on the NES, but never got to create amazing scores on modern consoles: he died in New York in 2005.

 Another from CF‘s deal with Hewson, this, and like last month’s Zamzara it came out via their budget label Rack It.
 Aussie author Michael Sentinella wrote this one and then seemed to vanish from the scene.
 Last known whereabouts?
 Making CD versions of the Yellow Pages in Cairns for the Australian government back in the ’90s.
 He’s proud enough of Anarchy, though, for it to be on his LinkedIn page – and rightly so.